jibx/maven-plugin/readme.txt

-jibx-maven-plugin - The maven plugin for JiBX.
+jibx-maven-plugin - The maven plugin for JiBX